AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 Each row in the terminal corresponds to a specific pattern provider.

-Pattern providers in the terminal are sorted by what blocks they are connected to, or what name you have given them (in an anvil or with a <ItemLink id="name_press" />).
+Pattern providers in the terminal are sorted and grouped by which blocks they are connected to, or what name you have given them (using a <ItemLink id="name_press" /> or an anvil).

 ## Recipe